creativewave/markdown-api/README.md

 (TODO) `api get` outputs either raw or processed contents of a single or multiple resource entries, optionally using filters.

-It's a kind of search interface on top of a low level JavaScript API made to handle client requests for reading a specific resources.
+It's a kind of search interface on top of a low level JavaScript API made to handle client requests to `GET` (read) specific resources.

 ### `api build`